 - cause very few side effects, which occur rarely and are very mild,

-- used long term may be very beneficial for certain conditions.
+- used long-term may be very beneficial in many conditions and diseases.

-Irrespective of our scientific methods and statistical analysis (which are indispensable), modern drugs cannot really compare with the amount of experience of using mushrooms medicinally.
-This is especially true regarding long-term effects and general safety.
-Modern drugs have never been tested on such a large population and time span.
+Irrespective of our scientific methods and statistical analysis (which are indispensable), modern drugs cannot even compare with the amount of experience of using mushrooms medicinally, especially regarding long-term effects and general safety.
+More recent drugs never underwent testing over the same extended time or scale of population.

-The scientific research of medicinal benefits of mushrooms used in traditional medicine started in the first half of the 20th century.
-So far, more than 50,000 research papers and 400 clinical trials with medicinal mushrooms have been published and the results conclusively support their many benefits.
+The scientific research on the medicinal benefits of mushrooms used in traditional medicine started in the first half of the 20th century.
+Researchers have published 50,000+ research papers and conducted 400 clinical trials on medicinal mushrooms, which prove their many benefits.

-Taking the above into account, calling medicinal mushrooms an alternative medicine is incorrect.
+Therefore, calling medicinal mushrooms an alternative medicine is incorrect.
 While it does originate from (thousands of years of) traditional medicine, it is also extensively verified using modern scientific research.
-Medicinal mushrooms experts and scientists now favor the more accurate term evidence-based complementary and natural medicine.
+Medicinal mushroom experts and scientists now favor the more accurate term evidence-based complementary and natural medicine.